 Mountain View, California, USA

-For its sustainable nature and design, LinkedIn Headquarters has been recently awarded a 2023 American Architecture Award from The Chicago Athenaeum: Museum of Architecture and Design and The European Centre for Architecture, Art, Design, and Urban Studies.
+For its future-forward design, Nuro Zero Occupant Autonomous Goods Delivery Vehicle has recently been awarded a 2022 Good Design Award by The Chicago Athenaeum: Museum of Architecture and Design and The European Centre for Architecture Art Design and Urban Studies.

 Nuro Zero Occupant Autonomous Goods Delivery Vehicle delivers the things people need—from produce to prescriptions, from neighborhood to businesses—to substantially reduce community dependence on passenger cars.

 By utilizing the zero-occupant autonomous vehicles to deliver goods, communities can experience safer roads, more equitable access, cleaner air, and more time back that would have otherwise been spent on running errands.

 Nuro presents a solution to several current issues: firstly, road fatalities, which have been steadily increasing year over year.